Recipes | Desserts & Pastries

 OK so hopefully by now you know that 20 grams of apples is considered a low FODMAP serving.
 Not enough for apple crisp, so I thought, “How Can I Make a Low FODMAP Apple Crisp”?

-And then I thought of grapes, which have no detectable FODMAP content.
-Why not combine these fruit under a buttery, brown sugary oat crisp topping?
+Since grapes can be free of FODMAP content, why not combine these fruit under a buttery, brown sugary oat crisp topping, and give it a try?
 Why not indeed.
 We give you Low FODMAP Grape & Apple Crisp!

 You can read more about apples in our article Are Apples Low FODMAP?